mrskycriper/itmo.programming/sem02/Lab01/README.md

 ## Tasks:
 *Variant 19*
 1. Make these pocedures in separate file:
-  *A. Change bigger variable to remainder of division by a smaller number*
+  *A. Change bigger variable to remainder of division by a smaller variable*
   *B. Rounds a floating point number*
   *С. Changes the radius of the circle*
   *D. Transpose 3x3 matrix*